humans-net/go-proto-zap-marshaler/README.md

+This is fork of [kazegusuri/go-prot-zap-marshaler](https://github.com/kazegusuri/go-proto-zap-marshaler)

+We have just reversed secure logic, for now in secure mode plugin generates writes for all fields except marked with `enabled:true`

 # go-proto-zap-marshaler

 A protoc plugin whitch generates `MarshalLogObject()` functions for each generated go structs to implement `zapcore.ObjectMarshaler` interface for [uber-go/zap](https://github.com/uber-go/zap).
 So you can use `zap.Object("proto", someProtoMessage)` to log contents of the proto message.